rust-lang/cargo/src/doc/src/commands/cargo-publish.md

 This command requires you to be authenticated with either the `--token` option or using [cargo-login(1)](cargo-login.html).
+Instead of `--token` option, _token_ value might also be provided via stdin.

 See [the reference](../reference/publishing.html) for more details about packaging and publishing.